-The ACT Government has annouced their fast-track program.
+The ACT Government has announced their Fast Track program.
 This program includes path infrastructure.

-Pedal Power ACT have consistently lobbied the government to complete ‘missing links’ in the cycle network.
-At the last federal election the federal and state ALP pledged funding for cycle projects in the ACT.
-These projects are not currently included in the COVID-19 stimulas measures.
-Below are maps of the projects that are.
+Pedal Power ACT has consistently lobbied the government to complete ‘missing links’ in the cycle network.
+At the last federal election, the Federal and ACT Labor pledged funding for cycle projects in the ACT.
+These projects are not currently included in the COVID-19 stimulus measures.
+Below are maps of other projects that are.

 Fast-track program annoucement

 The ACT Government is fast tracking additional infrastructure projects to keep Canberra working through the COVID-19 pandemic.

 This program focuses on work that can start immediately and will support local jobs, businesses and our Canberra community.Fast-track program